elsampsa/valkka-core/README.md

 ## Synopsis
 The goal of this project is to provide a library for creating open source video surveillance, management and analysis systems (VSMAs) in Linux environment.
 The idea is to be able create VSMA systems with graphical user interfaces (GUIs) using the combination of Python3 and Qt (i.e. PyQt).

-Let's take a look at a typical VSMA programming architecture problem:
+Lets take a look at a typical VSMA programming architecture problem:
 - Stream H264 video from an IP camera using the RTSP protocol
 - Branch that stream, and direct it to (1) filesystem and (2) a decoder
 - From the decoder, branch the decoded YUV bitmap to (3-5):